FAQ: Florida Workers’ Comp Benefits

 9. When can I expect my first worker’s comp check to arrive?

-Your check should arrive within three weeks (or 21 days) after you report the injury to your employer.
+Your check should arrive within 3 weeks (or 21 days) after you report the injury to your employer.

 Workers’ compensation checks are paid on a bi-weekly basis, starting after you receive the first check.